1. When is the park open?

 Pets are allowed inside Grand Teton National Park, but they must be restrained at all times and are not permitted on hiking trails, inside visitor centers or other facilities.
 A good rule of thumb is that a pet may go anywhere a car may go: roads and road shoulders, campgrounds and picnic areas, parking lots, etc. Pets must be on a leash six feet long or less and within 30 feet of the road.
 Pets are not allowed on any park trails or in the park backcountry.
 Pets are not considered pack animals.

-For a listing of kennels outside the park and more information on pet safety and regulations in the park visit the Pets page.
+For more information on pet safety and regulations in the park visit the Pets page.

 4. Where can I get information after I have arrived in the park?

-During summer, there are several visitor centers and one ranger station inside the park and memorial parkway.
-Visitor centers in the park are located at Moose, Jenny Lake, Colter Bay and at Flagg Ranch in the John D. Rockefeller, Jr. Memorial Parkway.
-The Laurance S. Rockefeller Preserve is also home to the preserve center.
+During summer, several visitor centers and one ranger station inside the park are the best source for information about the park.
+Visitor centers in the park are located at Moose, Jenny Lake, Colter Bay and the Laurance S. Rockefeller Preserve.
 The ranger station at south Jenny Lake provides information and backcountry permitting for climbing and mountaineering in the park.
-Visit the interagency visitor center in the town of Jackson on Cache Street for information on the National Elk Refuge, national forests and other public lands as well as town information.
+Visit the interagency visitor center in the town of Jackson on Cache Street for information on the park during the winter and for information on the National Elk Refuge, national forests and other public lands as well as town information.
 For more information visit the Operating Hours & Seasons page.

 5. What do I do if I have an emergency in the park?